BlockhostOfficial/ddos-prot-mc-servers/README.md

 It costs 10$ / month and you get unlimited bandwidth!

+### For dedicated servers:
+You could protect your OVH dedicated server

+### For home hosting:
+It's cheap and more locations in Australia than MCShield

 ### Pros:
 - Many locations in this region
 - Great load balancing (I talked to the dev)